 - Opportunity to build savings – Unused money stays in your account from year to year and earns tax-free interest.
 The HSA also gives you an investment opportunity.

 - Tax-free contributions and earnings – You don’t pay taxes on contributions or earnings.

-- Tax Free Money allowed for non traditional Medical coverage– As per IRS Publication 502, unused moneys can be used for dental,vision, lasik eye surgery, acupuncture, yoga, infertility etc. Popular Examples
+- Tax-Free Money allowed for non-traditional Medical coverage– As per IRS Publication 502, unused money can be used for dental, vision, Lasik eye surgery, acupuncture, yoga, infertility, etc. Popular Examples

 - Portability – The funds belong to you, so you keep the funds if you change jobs or retire.

-Our overall experience with HSAs have been positive when employer funding is at minimum 50% using either the HSA or an HRA (Health Reimbursement Account-employer keeps unspent money).
-Traditional plans trend of higher copays and new in network deductibles has also led to the popularity of an HSA.
+Our overall experience with HSAs has been positive when employer funding is at a minimum 50% using either the HSA or an HRA (Health Reimbursement Account-employer keeps unspent money).
+Traditional plans trend of higher copays and new in-network deductibles has also led to the popularity of an HSA.

 Plan sponsors should update payroll and plan administration systems for the 2021 cost-of-living adjustments and should incorporate the new limits in relevant participant communications, such as open enrollment and communication materials, plan documents, and summary plan descriptions.